Spanish–Moro conflict: Campaigns against Mindanao Moros (1888-1898)

 On February 17, 1896, about a thousand reinforcements arrived at Iligan from Manila.
-General Blanco and General Aguirrealso visited Iligan on March 6.
+General Blanco and General Aguirre also visited Iligan on March 6.
 The road was found in bad condition on account of eight days'rain.
 On March 12 the captain-general arrived at Marahui.
 The water supply from Lake Lanao was found to be as satisfactory as that from a spring at Fort Nuevo.

 Two Moros seized the rifles of 2 native soldiers, and on the night of the 12th Fort Nuevo, garrisoned by 50 men, was attacked by the Moros, who were repulsed with a loss of several killed.

 The maximum temperature of Marahui is stated to have been 27 °C., and minimum 12 °C. (April and May).

 On February 25 Fort Reina Regente, on the hills of Tinuncup, in the Rio Grande Valley, 18 meters about the sea, was garrisoned.
-The commanding officer, Col. Ricarto Perez, is said to have been asked by Dato Uto if 10,000 men could take the fort, to which the Spanish officer replied that all the Moros in Mindanao could not take it.
+The commanding officer, Col. Ricarto Perez, is said to have been asked by Datu Utto if 10,000 men could take the fort, to which the Spanish officer replied that all the Moros in Mindanao could not take it.
 At this time the most advanced post of the Spaniards was Fort Picit, 34 miles above Reina Regente, but another at Catituan, 8 leagues beyond Picit, was contemplated.

 On March 20 a company of disciplinarios under Capt.
 Felipe Garde was attacked by a number of Moros while clearing ground near the new fort of Corcnera at Malabang, losing 5 rifles and having 7 men wounded.
 Later these Moros were surprised at Baqui, near old Fort Corcuera, 18 being killed and 12 wounded.
 On March 30 a detachment of Spanish troops, together with 180 Moro allies, left Corcuera for the source of the river Mataling in search of a hostile force from the rancherias of Pualas, Bacolod, Gadungan, Boras, and Dinaposas, but without result.

 In the latter part of March the gunboat Panay shelled some Moros at the mouth of the river Macklin.

-On April 1 General Blanco left Marahni for Iligan, where he embarked for Zamboanga and the Rio Grande region.
+On April 1, General Blanco left Marahni for Iligan, where he embarked for Zamboanga and the Rio Grande region.
 At this time the military organizations in Mindanao were as follows: The division of Mindanao, with headquarters at Zamboanga; First Brigade, Gen. F. Castilla. comprising second, third, and seventh districts, headquarters Iligan or Marahni; Second Brigade, headquarters ParangParang, Col. C. Lasala, comprising first, fourth, fifth, and sixth districts.
 Colonel Hereidla, count of Terra Alta, was politico-military governor of Lanao, the actual command, however, being under Colonel del Real.
 Gen. Luis Huerta was politico-military governor of Jolo and Gen. Diego de losRios was politico-military governor of Eoilo.